lolper/fuckspam.icu/index.md

 I will describe how I blocked them in Postfix (yes.. a copy/paste from the above sites :-)

-In the following file; /etc/postfix/sender_access -- enter the following:
+- In the following file; /etc/postfix/sender_access -- enter the following:
 `/\.icu$/ 554 Fuck off ICU spammers`

-In the following file; /etc/postfix/main.cf -- enter the following:
+- In the following file; /etc/postfix/main.cf -- enter the following:
 `smtpd_sender_restrictions = pcre:/etc/postfix/sender_access`

+- Restart/Reload Postfix

 If you get a ton of ICU spam, you can report the domains: https://nic.icu/report-abuse/